igabriel85/DICE-Monitoring/src/README.md

 `POST` `/v1/overlord/aux/deploy/{collectd|logstashfw}/{NodeName}`

 Deploys either collectd or logstash-forwarder to the specified node.
 In order to reload the configuration file the **--redeploy** parameter has to be set.
-If the  current node status is _None_ than the defined component (collectd or lsf) will be installed.
+If the  current node status is _None_ then the defined component (collectd or lsf) will be installed.

 **FUTURE Work**: Currently configurations of both collectd and logstash-forwarder are global and can't be changed on a node by node basis.